karimkohel/potato/README.md

  - open up an new word document for your next report
  - roll a die or toss a coin
  - take a screen shot of your computer
+ - go in and out of focus in voice chat to help you with tasks without another IO method

 ## How to use potato
 Potato has 2 main windows, the voice and text chat windows and it will have full functionality in both modes.